sleepjie/Valanar/Valanar Superdocument.md

 Khard’s currency, the Rakian Steelmark, is minted from a rare alloy that can only be forged in the volcanic fires of Mount Rakia.
 This makes their currency incredibly durable and difficult to counterfeit.

 ##### Culture and Society
 Khard is a relatively homogenous society with many cultural differences to that of Dol’Calandria.

 The Dwarrow tend to be much more communal than other races, making Khard a very self-sufficient country on all fronts.
 On an observational note, Dwarrow are similar to Orkryn in that they lean toward tribalist tendencies, with males sometimes organising themselves into ‘firms’ or ‘families’ in which the most aggressive aspects of Dwarrow patriarchy rear their head.

 Each of the Great Houses controlled different sections of Khard as established and agreed upon by the first Four Kings of Kard’Rhakthel, a pact that stood until the Khard Civil War in 220SR.
 ##### Geography and Landmarks
 The myriad of dangers and threats present in everyday life have forced every inhabitant of Khard to adapt in order to survive; the harsh climate, seismic activity and hostile wildlife all make Khard an impossible nation to control for any but its most ancient inhabitants.

 Mount Zephyra is the largest volcano in the world and its eruption caused a dramatic and permanent change to Khard’s geography; the northernmost parts of Khard remain both barren and completely covered in ash which combine with the often inclement weather to create ash clouds and black tornados, making the region extremely dangerous for the uninitiated.

 The south east quadrant of Khard is known as Eastern Rakia, named after Mount Rakia, the home of the Forgelords.
 Rakia was the only volcano not to be set off in the chain of eruptions catalysed by the eruption of Mount Zephyra, and many believe this to be as a result of the relationship the Forgelords have with their deity, Azamuth.
 ##### Settlements & Structures
 The few villages that are in Khard are usually built close to surface entrances to the nearest undercity.

 The largest of Khard’s undercities is Luperron, believed to have been named after the Dwarrow’s ancestral birthplace.
 Despite the relative wealth of each city, Dwarrow architecture has never been particularly flashy or focused on aesthetics; as one might expect, their focus instead lies in practicality and structural integrity.
 Signs are often carved into stone right above doorways as opposed to hanging overhead and the streets of their undercities are smooth pathways of abraded cobblestone.
 ##### Military and Naval Power
 ### Malarian Isles
 ##### Population and Demographics
 Text here.
 ##### Economy and Currency
 Text here.
 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks
 Text here.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 Text here.
 ### Nazkuga
 ##### Population and Demographics
 Nazkuga’s society is fragmented and harsh, with little to no cohesion between its various inhabitants.
 The country’s largest sentient demographic, the Pale Orcs live in tightly-knit, secretive conclaves beneath the surface, bound by tradition and a deep-seated mistrust of outsiders.
 Their society is tribal, with each conclave ruled by a council of elders who make decisions based on ancient customs and survival needs; whatever might appear as cohesion between these races from the outside is often little other than the newest iteration of a plot or scheme.

 The Vampire Lords, on the other hand, maintain a feudal system above ground, where they act as lords over small, isolated villages.
 These villages are grim places, where the human population lives in fear of their vampire masters.
 The culture here revolves around servitude and survival, with little room for joy or art.
 The vampires themselves are focused on maintaining their power and indulging in their dark appetites, rarely interacting with other lords unless driven by necessity.
 ##### Economy and Currency
 Text here.
 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks
 Text here.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 Text here.
 ## Sah’Raza

 ### Drak’Thill
 ##### Population and Demographics
 There exists a population of Goblinoids who face rampant discrimination and abuse from the higher races, but are nonetheless allowed to reside within city limits and are even often sought after for menial labour (whether they like it or not).

 The Hado Tribes are a nomadic people who have passed down knowledge of the Hado through multiple generations, using it
 ##### History and Founding
 ##### Economy and Currency
 Despite the staggering rate of poverty in Drak’Thill, though Drak’Thill’s merchants trade in the same gold-standard as everywhere else, most of the actual population of Drak’Thill use francs in everyday trading.

 The port cities of Dandebar and One of Drak’Thill’s primary exports is silk, harvested from the larvae of silkwyrms.
 ##### Culture and Society
 Many grapple with exploitation at the hands of the Paschas; the monopolisation of economic resources by these crime syndicates forces many into illegal and often dangerous work, perpetuating a cycle of poverty and dependency.
 Living in isolated cities with limited access to fresh water and other natural resources compounds these hardships, as the scarcity of essential resources leads to frequent conflicts and makes self-sufficiency a constant struggle.

 Given not only the climate but also the lack of any centralised government or formalised laws outside of the rules and dictates of the Triarchy who rule Dandebar (and by extension most of the main trade routes and roads), daily life in Drak’Thill has always been a fight for survival.
 Its citizens, often born into impoverished families, live very frugal lives due to the immense disparity in wealth between the common folk and the Paschas; gentrified merchants and ganglords.

 The crime rate in Drak’Thill is significantly higher than anywhere else in the world as a direct consequence of this inequality; in a land where might makes right, the ultimate path to earning anything is to take it from someone else.
 Violence is a common aspect of daily life in Drak’Thill, as its people must navigate a world where personal security is tenuous, and justice is arbitrary, often depending on the whims of their nearest Pascha.
 ##### Geography and Landmarks

 ##### Settlements & Structures
 Dandebar was the first city to be settled in the Age of Mists by the famed Khagan Drago Yilmaz and later nicknamed “The Emerald City'' by merchants who commonly visited the city to trade some of its many fineries.

 Saladaar’s Garden was a grand monument to hedonism and debauchery constructed with the help of very powerful magic and an exorbitant amount of gold believed to have been raided from Draymond payloads.
 ##### Military and Naval Power
 The Bladedancers were a private military outfit which served as the Triarchy’s peacekeeping force in Dandebar for nearly three centuries.
 To join their ranks was to endure a rigorous selection process and commitment to a lifetime of service.
 ### The Free Cities
 ##### Population and Demographics
 Text here.
 ##### History and Founding

 ##### Economy and Currency
 Text here.
 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks
 Text here.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 Text here.
 ### The Dry Sea
 ##### Population and Demographics
 Text here.
 ##### History and Founding

 ##### Economy and Currency
 Clans trade with one another but largely the

 ##### Culture and Society
 The ecology of the desert is unlike any other place in the world; sand wyrms of varying species and sizes make the desert their home, tunnelling miles beneath the sand and appearing merely as seismic movements, preying on anything foolish enough to cross their lands.
 ##### Geography and Landmarks
 Thousands of miles of untamed land are all that await any bold enough to travel across the vast expanses of the Sah’Raza desert.
 Characterised by sun scorched cliffs and mesas hundreds of feet tall.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 Text here.
 ## The Ancient Isles
 Believed to have been home to the first settlers of Valanar some time into the Age of Mists, the Ancient Isles consists of five independent nations.
 ### Nydessa

 ##### Population and Demographics
 Though predominantly inhabited by Humans, Nydessa is something of a melting pot for various demographics.

 Nydessa also boasts a significant Dwarrow population who settled in the Age of Ascension within the underground city of Kraghammer following the Khard Civil War.

 The original inhabitants, Orcs, now reside in remnants within the Thornwood Forest, a vestige of the five major Orc tribes that once ruled the land.

 There also exists a significant population of Enadriel, who fled to Nydessa following the War of the Elves.
 It wasn’t until 162SR that King Brandon Steel struck an accord with King Haydn Duskryn which allowed the Enadriel to return to the surface.
 For many centuries prior, the Enadriel resided in the Worldcaves beneath the Ancient Isles, living in exile as a hidden enemy to the surface kingdoms under the doctrines of the Serpent Queen, Nashandra Vermilithis.
 ##### History and Founding
 Founded in the year 145BV through right of conquest, Nydessa has evolved from its tumultuous beginnings into a dominant force, particularly in maritime prowess.
 ##### Economy and Currency
 The economy of Nydessa thrives on its mastery of the seas and its rich natural resources.
 The currency, Krowns, supports a market heavily influenced by the trade of ironwood, a resource coveted for its durability and flame-retardant properties, ideal for constructing cities and ships alike.
 The Break Iron Mines, enriched with minerals like iron and mithril, further bolster Nydessa's economy, despite the haunted tales that shroud them.
 ##### Culture and Society

-Geography and Landmarks
+##### Geography and Landmarks
 Nydessa's geography is as varied as its history.
 From the treacherous Snag, a rocky valley filled with shipwrecks, to the lush, impenetrable Thornwood Forest, which provides sanctuary to the remaining Orcs.
 The Firewoods, known for their dry, flammable trees and unique flora and fauna, contrast sharply with the fertile, yet blood-soaked Bogwood, scene of the kingdom's bloodiest battles.

 ##### Settlements & Structures
+The Capital City of Nydessa is Hardale Hall, the first and largest Human settlement to be constructed in the country.

+Ironrath is the second largest city in the country and historically accounts for over a third of the country's military force; as the home of the Iron Banner, which was established by Lord William Hawthorne

 - Kraghammer: An underground city symbolising Dwarven resilience and craftsmanship.
 - The Break Iron Mines and The Overgrowth: Rich in minerals and surrounded by hazardous thickets, home to untold creatures.
 - Drahk Cove: A hub of trade and history, once central to Orcish culture.
 - The Marsh and The Bogwood: Ecologically diverse regions critical to Nydessa's commerce and history.
 - The King’s Woods: Sacred grounds reserved for royal coronations, embodying Nydessa's conquest and legacy.
 - Whaler’s Bay

 ##### Military and Naval Power
 Much of the Nydessan military’s modus operandi originates from the Draymond Empire.

 The construction of indomitable warships made almost exclusively from ironwood positions Nydessa as a formidable naval power, a legacy rooted in its history as excellent seafarers; many history’s most notable admirals and generals have been Nydessan stock.
 This advantage on the seas, combined with its geographical location and strong military tradition, ensures Nydessa's continued dominance and influence in the region.

 ### Thanem
 ##### Population and Demographics
 Avian races.
 ##### History and Founding
+Thanem has long been the home of the Avian races and was likely the first region of the Ancient Isles to be settled, though the country was not officially declared as such until 145SR.
 ##### Economy and Currency
 Text here.
 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks
 Text here.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 Text here.
 ### Agrassilla’Kunthropia
 Officially founded in 150BV, its history dates back to at least 145BV with the presence of Dragonborn.
 ##### Population and Demographics
 Predominantly inhabited by Dragonborn, Agrassilla’Kunthropia consists of both metallic and chromatic Dragonborn.
 However, Humans were known to have migrated from Wodin after the Unification War.
 ##### History and Founding
 Initially two separate entities, Agrassilla and Kunthropia were founded on opposite sides of Stedmann’s Divide.
 The chromatic Dragonborn inhabited Agrassilla, while Kunthropia was home to metallic Dragonborn.
 A brutal five-year crusade led by Kunthropia against Agrassilla resulted in the unification of the lands under the name Agrassilla’Kunthropia.

 In the history of Agrassilla'Kunthropia, the relationship between the metallic and chromatic Draconians is marked by deep-seated racial tensions, ultimately leading to the dominance of the metallic Draconians and the subjugation of their chromatic counterparts.
 This conflict stems from ideological zealotry and deeply ingrained prejudices, which culminate in a structured hierarchy that places the metallic Draconians in a position of superiority.
 ##### Economy and Currency
 The currency, known as Imperial krowns (or krimps for short), sustains an economy heavily influenced by its groundbreaking floating cities and extensive mining operations.
 The Slag Pits and Drunmülf Gorge, the latter notorious for its perilous conditions, are testament to the land's rich mineral resources.

 Trade with neighbouring countries has always been critical in order to sustain the magnificent flying cities and their constant consumption of resources.
 ##### Culture and Society
 The society of Agrassilla’Kunthropia grapples with deep-seated racial divisions between chromatic and metallic Dragonborn.
 The ritualistic removal of tails among chromatic Dragonborn at birth underscores the enduring strife and resistance within the populace.